The Ultimate Guide to Headless CMS

 Traditional CMS

-The editors have access to full preview, landing page editing, URL handling, detailed access control, and media repository, while the developers can code, test, and deploy both editorial and end user functionality bundled together.
+The editors have access to full preview, landing page editing, URL handling, detailed access control, and media repository.
+Meanwhile, the developers can code, test, and deploy both editorial and end user functionality bundled together.
 This is made possible by a tight coupling between the delivery layer and the CMS.

 Headless CMS

-With a headless CMS the structured content stays the same, while each client—an app, a device, or a browser—is responsible for how the content is presented.
-Developers usually do not code in the headless CMS itself, but use the API and code in another framework of their or the organization's choice.
+With a headless CMS the structured content stays the same, while each client, an app, a device, or a browser, is responsible for how the content is presented.
+Developers usually do not code in the headless CMS itself, but use the API and code in another framework of their own choice.

 The Ping Pong Development of CMS

-Content management system history being torn between traditional and headless manifestations can be compared to a table tennis match, where the ball is hit from one playing field and over to the other.
+Content management system history is torn between traditional and headless manifestations.
+It can be compared to a table tennis match, where the ball is hit from one playing field and over to the other.
 Where one field pleases one set of employees in your organization, it displeases another set of colleagues.
 And vice versa.

 The pattern is as follows: